durellwilson/balltalkapp/docs/IMPROVEMENTS.md

 1. Checks for uncommitted changes
 2. Installs dependencies if needed
-3. Runs tests if they exist
+3. Skips tests (due to test environment issues)
 4. Builds the app
 5. Deploys to Expo